entrypoint-lv/DataTableQueryBuilder/README.md

     .Select(u => new UserListData()
     {
         ///
+        CompanyId = u.CompanyId
     })
     .Where(p => p.FullName.Contains(val))
     .Where(p => p.CompanyId.HasValue && p.CompanyId == int.Parse(val))
     .OrderBy(p => p.Posts);
 ```

+Similarly, you can use the `SortBy` method to set a custom sort expression.

 ## Advanced filtering

 While returning fields directly from base query by using projection is fine for simple use cases, you may find that this approach doesn't allow you to perform a more advanced data filtering.

-An example would be to show only those users that have a posts with a title that matches some value.
+An example would be to filter users by the title of their blog posts.

-In these cases you should use the builder without projection and introduce a separate view model instead.
+In such cases, you should return entity instead of projection model from your base LINQ query, but introduce a separate view model instead.

 1. Create a base LINQ query that will be used by query builder to request users from a database: